Noted for Academic and Artistic Achievement

 Perhaps you've been in Venice for a few days, seen the sights, cruised down canals.
 Hoards of tourists have descended on the weekend and you want a respite.
 Someplace with a youthful and intellectual exuberance.
 Where to go?

-Approximately 30 minutes away by train you'll find picturesque Padua (or "Padova" as it's known locally) sits on the Bacchiglione river near the Euganaean Hills.
-It's a small yet lively spot, famous for its university and for being home to art masters such as Giotto, Donatello and Canova.
+Approximately 30 minutes away by train you'll find picturesque Padua (or "Padova" as it's known locally).
+It sits on the Bacchiglione river near the Euganaean Hills.
+A small yet lively spot, it’s famous for its university and for being home to art masters such as Giotto, Donatello and Canova.
+You can either take the high-speed Italo or Trenitalia to Padua on your way to Rome, or make Padua your destination.
+You can choose train tickets for either Italo or Trenitalia.
+Or of course, for extensive travel, a Eurail Italy Pass will be the bigger budget-stretcher.

 The university, founded in 1222, became a European academic superpower.
 Copernicus and Dante hit the books here and Galileo was a teacher in the 1500s.
 That's a lot for current students to live up to.
 No wonder they hit up the piazzas for a "spritz" – or apertif come early evening.
 Join them at the Prato della Valle, the biggest square in Europe and probably one of the most beautiful in the world.
 Historically a Roman theater and later a fairground, it was redone in 1775 to the present layout: a large central grassy area surrounded by a statue-lined canal.
 Sit up against one and watch the world go by.